feral-dot-io/leptos-chartistry/README.md

 This project is in its early stages and feedback is welcome.
 Here are some things we're particularly interested in:

+- The first priority is getting rid of bugs, issues and glaring omissions -- please report them!
-- I am looking for feedback on the public API.
+- I am looking for feedback on the public API to avoid future churn.
-- Usecases and examples of features from other charts found on the web whose features could be incorporated.
+- Following this I'd like to drive forward with examples and usecases.
+If you have a usecase that you think would be a good fit for Chartistry, please let me know with examples found on the web.

 ## Licence